 310' truss bridge is still in use today.

 was at Trapper Joe's in Simpson, Kansas.
-The restaurant is in three buildings
+The restaurant is spread through

-which been built together.
-I dined there in 2008m when it was Trappers,
+three buildings which have been built together.
+I dined there in 2008 when

 had chicken fried steak and a grilled chicken breast (loaded with white